Edu - futuro

 Hack4Impact is working with Edu-Futuro, a non-profit service that works with immigrants and the Latinx community with the mission of breaking the cycle of poverty.

-Hack4Impact is helping Edu-Futuro replace fragmented spreadsheets with a secure platform that simplifies service delivery, automates matching, and protects sensitive beneficiary data.
+Hack4Impact partnered with Edu-Futuro to transform scattered spreadsheets into a secure, unified platform that streamlines service delivery, automates matching, and safeguards every beneficiary’s data.

 Overview